amrojjeh/arareader/README.md

 Invite only?

 # Technical Tasks
-First phase is development prior to teacher feedback/marketing Second phase is development after feedback/marketing
+First phase is development prior to teacher feedback/marketing.
+Once done, it can be posted to multiple group chats and demoed to different teachers.
+Second phase is development after feedback/marketing.
+Hopefully by then more people will be interested and involved.
+[Stone soup](https://stonesoup-enc.org/the-story).

 ## First Phase
 - [x] Excerpt API